seb646/url-shortener/README.md

 # url-shortener
-This simple PHP-based service converts URLs into "short links" on a custom top-level domain.
-If the service can create a database entry for a URL, an alert will output the URL's custom short link to the user.
-Alternatively, if the service cannot shorten a user's URL, an alert will output an error message.
-Upon the creation of a short link, the service records the client's IP address and the date/time.
-The service also records the number of clicks each short link has.
+This simple PHP-based service converts URLs into short, redirected links on a custom top-level domain.
+It features an in-page alert system to notify the user upon a successful (or unsuccessful) URL shortening.
+The service also records the IP address of every user who successfully submits a short link, along with the short link's exact time of creation and how many clicks it has received.

 * [View Demo](https://seb646.com/surl/)